 For more information on developing an effective, compliant strategy, download our cannabis marketing e-book.

 Compliance is one of the most critical factors in running a successful cannabis business.
 Yet, for hopeful investors and entrepreneurs, the nuances and challenges of compliance are often overlooked when devising a cannabis business plan.
-At MOST Consulting, we strongly advise you to consider compliance in every facet of planning and running a cannabis company.
+We strongly advise you to consider compliance in every facet of planning and running a cannabis company.
 Whether it be sales, marketing, security, or operations, playing by the rules is the best way to protect your cannabis business.